 There are also quite a few apps to check for Tesla battery health and track it over time (Teslafi is one popular example).
 If you are buying a used Tesla, it’s worth asking the owner if they’ve used any tracking apps with data you could examine.

 Finally, a Tesla-certified inspection can give you an idea of the vehicle’s battery health and the assurance that everything is functioning as it should.
 Remember that the warranty does last for at least 8 years and over 100,000 miles in most Teslas, so this isn’t a huge necessity for owners (unless preparing for a sale).
 For the pre-owned Tesla buyer, though?
 A thorough inspection of the battery and drive unit before purchase is just good common sense, especially if the vehicle is out of warranty.

 Is Battery Degradation a Consideration When Buying a Used Tesla?

 Quick note: some data seems to indicate that the 90kWh battery pack may experience a more rapid degradation over time than Tesla’s other batteries.
-If you are considering a used Model S or Model X with a 90kWh battery pack, it would probably be worth your while to do a little extra digging into the actual range of the vehicle in question before purchase.
+If you are considering a used Model S or Model X with a 90kWh battery pack, it would be worth your while to ask for details about the actual range of the vehicle before purchase.